 The Dangers of Diesel Exhaust

-One of the primary causes of lung cancer in railroad workers is prolonged exposure to diesel exhaust.
+Prolonged exposure to diesel exhaust is one of the primary causes of lung cancer in railroad workers.
 Studies have shown that these workers have a 20% to 50% higher chance of developing lung cancer compared to the general population.

 The International Agency for Research on Cancer (IARC) is part of the World Health Organization (WHO).
 One of its major goals is to identify causes of cancer.
 The IARC classifies diesel engine exhaust as carcinogenic to humans.

-- Diesel-powered locomotives: The primary source of exposure is from the use of diesel-powered locomotives.
-Locomotive engineers and conductors are exposed to diesel exhaust by practices like deadheading on trailing locomotives, running long nose forward and traveling through tunnels.
-Diesel exhaust would pour into the cab through open windows and poorly sealed floors, electrical panels and walls of outdated locomotives.
+- Diesel-powered locomotives: Diesel locomotives remain the primary source of exposure for railroad workers.
+Locomotive engineers and conductors breathed in exhaust while deadheading on trailing locomotives, running long-nose forward, or traveling through tunnels.
+Diesel fumes poured into locomotive cabs through open windows, poorly sealed floors, electrical panels, and thin walls—especially on outdated locomotives that lacked modern ventilation or filtration systems.

 If you worked for the railroad and you have been diagnosed with a diesel-related cancer, call Hughes Law Offices today at 312-877-5588.
 Find out if you have a FELA cancer claim against the railroad.